pjebs/restgate/README.md

 ```

 Remember, if you want to modify the default error codes and messages, you must provide error messages for all 3.
 Don't change the number 1,2 and 99 on the far left hand side.
 They are for internal use.

+It may be more useful to use the [`"github.com/pjebs/jsonerror"`](https://github.com/pjebs/jsonerror) package for setting custom error messages.
+See [`restgate.go@L86`](https://github.com/pjebs/restgate/blob/master/restgate.go#L86) for an example.

 Debugging